workingdesign/millet-wp-dev-theme/README.md

 millet - Wordpress theme

-Still in production and not quite finished :)
+Still in development and not quite finished :)

 This is a dev version eh!